shopware5/shopware/themes/Frontend/Responsive/README.md

 ```

 ### Using LESS for your stylesheets
-The LESS compiler in Shopware 5 is very easy to use.
-When the storefront will be opened, we'll check if a LESS file named ```all.less``` is available in the directory ```frontend/_public/src/less/``` it will be automatically compiled to CSS.
+The LESS pre-processor in Shopware 5 is very easy to use.
+When the storefront will be opened, we'll check if a LESS file named ```all.less``` is available in the directory ```frontend/_public/src/less/``` it will be automatically translated to CSS.

 ### Using additional CSS files
 We provide the ability adding additional CSS files to your theme.
 Using it is as easy as adding your files to the ```$css``` array in your ```Theme.php```.